 “B” represents a father’s behavior.
 Dad goes to his children’s games, helps with homework, gets out with them and kicks a soccer ball.
 It’s the observable mark of an involved father-child relationship.
-When a father is positively engaged in these ways, his children tend to have better school attainment, smoother peer relationships, less drug use, delayed sexual initiation and fewer issues with the law and authorities.
+When a father is positively engaged in these ways, his children tend to have better school attainment, smoother peer relationships, delayed sexual initiation and fewer issues with the law and authorities.

 The benefits to this kind of engagement aren’t just long term for men.
 Fatherhood gives men permission to play, possibly for the first time in decades.
 If a man without children enjoys building blocks or colouring books, he may be considered immature, but doing these things with children makes him a sensitive caregiver.
 A close father-child relationship gives fathers opportunities to re-experience childhood, reintegrate memories, and make sense of relationships with their own parents.
 When they get down on the ground with kids, it’s not only great parenting – they are also engaging in deep psychological development for themselves.